← Back to 史記

 11

 Duke Huan died in the sixteenth year of his reign, and Duke Xuan succeeded him.
 Duke Xuan died in the fifteenth year of his reign, and Duke Zhao succeeded him.
 Duke Zhao died in the thirteenth year of his reign, and Duke Wu succeeded him.
-That year, Jin destroyed the three Xi ministers.
+That year, Jin eliminated the three Xi ministers.

 12